jbclements/racket-handin-client/README.md

 The plugin to allow handin in csc430.
 Note: this repo does not need to be private, because no secrets are stored in it.

-## Updated:

 There's a tag for each class.

+1) Check certificate expiration with

+openssl x509 --text < server-cert.pem

+2) move directory to new collection name

+3) update inner info.rkt

-use git tag -m "message" <name-of-tag> to tag the commit, then push.
+4) use git tag -m "message" <name-of-tag> to tag the commit, then push.

 E.G.